OfficeDev/office-js-docs-pr/docs/develop/dialog-best-practices.md

 - Only two Office APIs can be called in the dialog box:
   - The [messageParent](/javascript/api/office/office.ui#messageparent-message-) function.
   - `Office.context.requirements.isSetSupported` (For more information, see [Specify Office applications and API requirements](specify-office-hosts-and-api-requirements.md).)
-- The [messageParent](/javascript/api/office/office.ui#messageparent-message-) function can only be called from a page in the exact same domain as the add-in itself.
+- The [messageParent](/javascript/api/office/office.ui#messageparent-message-) function should usually be called from a page in the exact same domain as the add-in itself, but this is not mandatory.
+For more information, see [Cross-domain messaging to the host runtime](dialog-api-in-office-add-ins.md#cross-domain-messaging-to-the-host-runtime).

 ## Best practices